rockharbor-church/worship/docs/songs_and_signals.md

 ### Drum break

 A high energy chorus or bridge with just the drums and vocals (and sometimes bass).
 In most cases, a drum break would only occur after a build.

-For example, after the bridge in THIS.
+!!! example

+    Hear the PLACEHOLDER in this version of [PLACEHOLDER](LINK).

 - **Hand signal:** WL point at the drummer
 - **Body signal:** N/A